Chronique/Nyawit-nih-orang/README.md

 ## 📖 Usage Guide
 1. **Deposit (Blusukan)**

-This tab allows you to activate Smart wallet.
+    This tab allows you to activate Smart wallet,view approval token,and send GM

 2. **Swap (Bakar Wilayah)**
     Select multiple "dust" tokens inside your Vault.

-Click "Sweep" to convert them all to ETH or USDC in one go.
+    Swap preview to see estimate price

     Leverages Account Abstraction for gas efficiency.

+3. **Yiled Farming (Tanam)**
+    Users can deposite weth or usdc to earn Yield

-3. **Vault (Panen)**
+4. **Vault (Panen)**
     View your aggregated assets.

     Withdraw assets back to your main wallet if needed.

     Assets are paginated (10 items per page).
 ---
 ## ⚠️ Important Note
 This application is optimized for Base Mainnet.
 Please ensure your wallet is connected to the Base network.